-This plan will guide you through the active recovery phase following a Half Ironman event.
+This plan will guide you through the active recovery phase following an Ironman 70.3 event.

 Swim 30 minutes using pull buoys to eliminate lower body work.
 Focus on your technique, especially 1) posture (nose pointing down), 2) direction (extended arm points straight ahead--not across the centerline), 3) length (looong reach), and 4) catch (fingers point _down_ as hand enters water--_not_ at wall).